chalstead16/git_homework/thoughts.md

 Shoutout!
 1 - SHOUTOUT to Sam M. for being true to himself and using the
     yellow dot on his status!
 Vulnerability is strength!
 Showing up true to where you are helps me do the same!
 Thank you!

+Adding to show on github

+this is a test